Matthew-Paoletta/Matthew-Paoletta/README.md

 ## Welcome to My GitHub Profile 👋👋

 ### About Me
 Hi!
-I'm Matthew Vincent Paoletta, a passionate developer eager to innovate and solve real-world problems through technology.
+I'm Matthew Paoletta, a passionate developer eager to innovate and solve real-world problems through technology.
 Check out the projects I've created to explore the range of technologies I specialize in and topics that intrigue me.

 ### Connect with Me 🌐